Access JavaScript from Rust

 Use JavaScript modules to access the file system, network, databases, and other system resources

 This page is outdated.
-Please visit here to see how to access JavaScript from Rust.
+Please visit here to see how to access JavaScript from Rustarrow-up-right. arrow-up-right

 It is important to note that a better way for Rust programs to access system resources is through the WebAssembly WASI extension, as well as numerous host extensions provided by the SSVM.